 - 1.1 Promote options for purchasing renewable energy to residents and businesses.
-Identify affordable opportunities to increase equity throughout Richfield, working with low income communities and with people of color. - 1.2 Conduct solar feasibility study; identify buildings in the city with the most potential and do targeted outreach.
-Share grant programs to increase affordability, especially for non-residential sites. - 1.3 Develop and distribute an educational brochure outlining current financing incentives and the benefits of installing solar.
+Spotlight affordable opportunities to increase equity throughout Richfield, working with low income communities and with people of color. - 1.2 Conduct solar feasibility study; identify buildings in the city with the most potential and do targeted outreach. - 1.3 Develop and distribute an educational brochure outlining current financing incentives and the benefits of installing solar.